xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/development.md

 ```

 6. You can also change `XldMasterCount` and `XldWorkerCount` to 1 or 2.
 Depends on your computer capacity.
-Same for rabbitmq, on dev environment, you can use just 1 replica.
+Same for RabbitMq.
+On Dev environment, you can just use 1 replica.

 Once all of that is done you are ready to run it from the root of the project:
 `helm install xld-production .`